fetachallenge/fetachallengesubmission/README.md

 In it, the `-v` parameter maps a local path to a specific location in the Docker container space.
 The `--gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 --privileged` arguments enable GPU-accelerated execution.
 Assignments like `t2w_image=/path/to/data/in/docker/image.nii.gz` pass named arguments to [`src/inference.sh`](src/inference.sh) with paths to input/output files inside the container.
 Don't forget to adjust the paths to test execution on some training images in the command above.

 ### 2.2 Evaluation Script
-You can also test your Docker container by running the evaluation script on all training data:
+Finally, please ensure that the evaluation script that iterates through the full dataset works when using the Docker image.
 ```bash
 sudo docker run --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 --privileged -v /path/to/data/locally:/path/to/data/in/docker -e bids_input="/path/to/feta_2.3" -e participants="/path/to/feta_2.3/participants.tsv" -e teamname=<teamname> <teamname> /bin/bash scripts/run_test.sh
 ```

 This command runs the inference script sequentially on all training data located in a given BIDS formatted `bids_input` directory.
 This same command will be used on the test data during the evaluation phase.
-Note that for running scripts inside the container you need to pass all variables values with an  `-e` flag.
+Note: for running scripts through the container, you need to pass the named variables values using `-e` flag.

 ### 2.3 Save and Submit
 Once you successfully build your Docker container, save it to a zipped file and upload it to a cloud platform (e.g., Mega, Google Drive, WeTransfer).
 Use the following command: